Havana Brown: Features and behavior

 Havana Browns become very attached to their family and do not thrive when left alone for long periods.
 They are curious and interactive and need to be a part of daily activities.
 It is common for the Havana Brown to become best companions with the family dog.
 Many owners also find it surprising how easily they can travel with their Havana Brown without the cat's objection.

-The most likely explanation of the breed's name - and the one most shared by Havana Brown devotees - is that its coat color is very similar to that of the Havana cigars, however, some have also argued that the breed's name is also derived from the Havana (rabbit) which also shares the color.
+The most likely explanation of the breed's name - and the one most shared by Havana Brown devotees - is that its coat colour is very similar to that of the Havana cigars, however, some have also argued that the breed's name is also derived from the Havana (rabbit) which also shares the colour.
 This is likely more accurate based on the recorded history in England.

 Very little grooming is required.
 A gentle brushing and wipe with a damp cloth once or twice a week, along with a good quality diet, will suffice for Havana Browns.

 There are no known genetic diseases associated with this breed.
 They may have a slightly higher occurrence of gingivitis than other breeds, this being attributed to their Siamese ancestry.

-Recognition

-The breed has been recognized for competition in the US since the late 1950s.
-It has been considered an endangered breed, since the breeding pool is very small.
-In the late 1990s, there were only 12 Cat Fanciers' Association-registered Havana Brown catteries and under 130 unaltered cats.
-Since that time, the breed has grown at a healthy pace.
-In 2015 there are now twice the number of catteries and breeders located around the world, with the majority located in the US and Europe.